+WCC: (530)661-5772 / (530)574-1964, Bldg.
+100, Rm.
+109

-WCC: (530) 661-5772 / (530) 574-1964, Building 800, Room 858 The WCC Foster & Kinship Care Education program provides services to foster and kinship parents (relative caregivers), prospective foster parents and families that have adopted children from the foster care system, along with caring professionals that work with children placed into out-of-home care and their families.
+The WCC Foster & Kinship Care Education program provides services to foster and kinship parents (relative caregivers), prospective foster parents and families that have adopted children from the foster are system, along with caring professionals that work with children placed into out-of-home care and their families.
 Specialized educational classes and workshops are open to the general public, college credit is offered under Early Childhood Education (ECE).
 Contact Cherie Schroeder, M.S., Instructional Specialist/Program Director.

-Library/Media Services
+Library/Media Services/Makerspace

-WCC: (530) 661-5740, Library, Building 800 WCC: (530) 661- 5723, Media Services
+WCC: (530) 661-5740, Library, Building 800 WCC: (530) 661-5723, Media Services WCC Website: wcc.yccd.edu/academics/library Lake County Campus Library: (707) 995-7915, Room 156 LCC Website: lcc.yccd.edu/academics/library

-The Library offers a collection of books, periodicals, newspapers, DVDs, workshops, and internet access through WCC's Open Media Lab (OML).
-The book collection is arranged by subject (using the Dewey Decimal Classification System), with shelves dedicated to biographies, fiction, and easy readers (ESL collection).
-Media stations are avail- able to review DVD, VHS, and other multimedia materials.
-The library collection can be searched through the library's website.
+The Library offers a collection of books, periodicals, newspapers, DVDs, and electronic resources of various formats, such as scholarly peer reviewed journals, accessible in the Library or online through the Library's website & portal pages.
+Books include topics for college level research in addition to personal development, a small collection of children's books, young adult literature, and adult easy readers (great for ESL students or others wanting to improve their reading skills).

+The Library's collections can be searched through the Library's catalog from the website.
 The website can also be used to access various subscription databases and the electronic book collection.
-Students can obtain assistance with research and library resources at the Library Reference Desk.
-A Library Card may be obtained at the Library Circulation Desk.
+Students can obtain assistance with research and library resources at the Library Reference Office.
+A Library Card may be obtained at the Library Circulation Desk for free.